-This page is intended to give you guidance and advice on writing your CV and preparing for job interviews.
-This is not intended to be prescriptive, these are only suggestions.
-We are always happy to talk you through CV and job interview techniques in person - but these guidelines should help you start.
+This page is intended to give you some guidance on writing your CV and preparing for job interviews.
+It’s not intended to be prescriptive – they are only suggestions.
+We are always happy to talk you through CV and job interview techniques in person, but these guidelines should be a good starting point.

 Preparing your CV